pramsey/pramsey.github.io/_posts/2017-10-12-php-pgsql-osx.md

 extension=pgsql.so
 ;extension=php_pspell.dll
 ```
 Now you can check and see if it has picked up the PgSQL module.
-Mine did!
 ```
 > php --info | grep PostgreSQL